diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 In addition to what seen in previous examples, this one demonstrates how to:

-- Leverage DIAMBRA Arena native Stable Baselines 3 interface
-- Activate environment wrappers
 - Run training using parallel environments
 - Print out the policy network architecture

 In this example, the PPO algorithm is used, with the same `MultiInputPolicy` seen before.
-In this example the policy architecture is also printed to the console output, allowing to visualize how inputs are processed and "translated" to actions probabilities.
+The policy architecture is also printed to the console output, allowing to visualize how inputs are processed and "translated" to actions probabilities.

 This example also runs multiple environments, automatically detecting the number of instances created by DIAMBRA CLI when running the script.